emcf/thepipe/README.md

 - Extracts text and visuals from files or web pages 📚
 - Outputs chunks optimized for multimodal LLMs and RAG frameworks 🖼️
-- Interpret complex PDFs, web pages, docs, slides, CSVs, and more 🧠
+- Interpret complex PDFs, web pages, docs, videos, data, and more 🧠
 - Auto-compress prompts exceeding your chosen token limit 📦
 - Works even with missing file extensions, in-memory data streams 💾
 - Works with codebases, git repos, and custom integrations 🌐